-We have continued to receive strong support from our partners at Bendigo and Adelaide Bank through primarily our Regional Manager Anthony Schwarz and our Regional Community Manager Malcolm Frizzell.
-However, it would be remiss of me not to acknowledge the continued support of our State Office Team ~ Sales & Capability Manager Vibi Harris, our Risk & Compliance Manager Amanda Hicks, our Local Connection Co-ordinator Brad Berlin, our Business Bankers Keith Forsyth and Merv Symons, our Financial Planner Katie Alifrangis, our Rural Bank Agri Manager, Ian Herd and our Community Support Officers in Brisbane.
+We have continued to receive strong support from our partners at Bendigo and Adelaide Bank through primarily our Regional Manager Anthony Schwarz.
+It would be remiss of me however, not to acknowledge the continued support of our State Office Team ~ Sales & Capability Manager Vibi Harris, our Risk & Compliance Manager Amanda Hicks, our Local Connection Coordinator Brad Berlin, our Business Bankers Keith Forsyth and Merv Symons, and our Community Support Officers in Brisbane.
 I thank you all.